List of Marvel Comics characters: P: Doctor Paine

-Doctor Paine are two fictional characters appearing in American comic books published by Marvel Comics.

-Thaddeus Paine

-Dr. Thaddeus Paine, created by Len Kaminski, first appeared in Morbius the Living Vampire #4 (December 1994).
-He is a sadist who is unable to feel pain and has prosthesic hands equipped with surgical tools.
-He is a silent partner of Dr. David Langford which got threatened, resulting in the deaths of Martine Bancroft and his business partner.
-Paine then experiments on Morbius, the Living Vampire much like his inhumane medical experiments on the homeless, resulting in the Living Vampire vengefully destroying his facility while the Doctor escaped.
+Dr. Thaddeus Paine is a fictional character appearing in American comic books published by Marvel Comics.
+The character, created by Len Kaminski, first appeared in Morbius the Living Vampire #4 (December 1994).
+He is a sadist who was unable to feel pain and has prosthesic hands equipped with surgical tools.
+Paine is a silent partner of Dr. David Langford who was threatened, resulting in the deaths of Martine Bancroft and his business partner.
+Paine then experiments on Morbius much like his inhumane medical experiments on the homeless, resulting in the Living Vampire vengefully destroying his facility while the doctor escaped.
 Paine next tortured Eddie Brock and experimented on the Venom symbiote, resulting in both individuals as Venom getting revenge by imbalancing his brain.

-Erich Paine

-Dr. Erich Paine, created by Peter Milligan and Salvador Larroca, first appeared in X-Men (vol. 2) #175 (November 2005).
-He is a genetics specialist who specialized in genetic mutations which turn humans into mutates to serve as slaves which the X-Men tore down.
-However, Paine worked under the Nigandan Government's monarchial overlord M'Butu which incurred the Black Panther.
-Having modified himself into an artificial mutant, Paine managed to hold his own until he's killed by the Red Ghost.
+Doctor Paine in other media

+A female incarnation named Teddy Paine appears in Venom: The Last Dance, portrayed by Juno Temple.
+This version is a scientist for the government organization Imperium alongside Sadie Christmas, and later bonded to the Agony symbiote.
+As a child, she became interested in extraterrestrial life after the death of her twin brother.
+In the present, Paine worked under General Rex Strickland, whom he helped investigate the symbiotes captured and held at Area 51.
+However, upon learning of Knull's threat, Paine discovered the Codex and allied herself with Eddie Brock/Venom to stop the Xenophages.
+After the destruction of Area 51, Paine took a vial of the symbiote, becoming Agony's host and saving her best friend and colleague, Sadie, who had a childhood wound healed.